-Datasets:This assignment includes familiar datasets from past assignments.
-All of the data files are included in our assignment repo.
+Datasets:This assignment includes familiar datasets from past assignments (Players.csv, Teams.csv, Titanic.csv).
+All of the data files should be included in our assignment repo.

 We will be using Instabase as usual.

-For more detailed instructions on submitting homework, take a look at the Gradescope FAQ.
+For more detailed instructions on submitting to Gradescope, take a look at the Gradescope FAQ.

 Part 1: Regression using Google Sheets

 Find correlations in the World Cup data: find correlations in Teams.csv and find correlations in Players.csv.

 If using correl() or rsq() functions, entire columns only.

 Problem 1.
 What is the strongest positive correlation you can find?

 Problem 2.
 What is the strongest negative correlation you can find?

 Note: Specify the two columns and either the r or R^2 value.